Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Four basic patterns indicate the part of Slavonia one comes from:

-• Apple or cherries are the most common pattern and a symbol of Slavonia.
+• Apple or cherry is the most common pattern and a symbol of Slavonia.
 It is worn from Štitari to Brod.

-• Younger generations like to wear a heart pattern, and it’s worn from Ivankovo to Mihanovci.
+• Younger generations like to wear heart patterns, and they’re worn from Ivankovo to Mihanovci.

 • Rosemary is a pattern of Vinkovci and its surroundings.

-• Cvelfersko were carried in the villages of Cvelferija, the eastern part of the county.
+• Cvelfersko was carried out in the villages of Cvelferija, in the eastern part of the county.

 This historical and traditional Slavonian souvenir will delight people who originate from this continental part of Croatia.
-In areas around Đakovo and Vinkovci, it can be found in private shops that sell it for about 20 – 50 euros.
+In areas around Đakovo and Vinkovci, it can be found in private shops, where it costs about 20 -0 euros.

 Something Handmade Or Designed In Croatia By Croatians